 Perfect for when the weather is nice, head to Curtis Hixon Waterfront Park.
 This eight-acre park features LED lighting and boasts a Great Lawn with perimeter seating that is ideal for outdoor performances, while a dog run and pavilion with restrooms make a perfect destination for your next family outing.
 Make sure to stop and see the park’s two interactive features, the Louver fountain and the Mist fountain, and join one of the yoga classes.

 Celebrating 30 years of live performances, the Straz Center for the Performing Arts is a great activity that all ages can enjoy, whether rain or shine.
-It’s the second largest performing arts complex in the Southeastern United States and has a leading Broadway series.
-You’ll find anything from opera to concerts and a variety of performances, with shows like ‘Les Miserables’, ‘Hamilton’, ‘Book of Mormon’ and ‘Rock of Ages’ some of its popular events.
+It’s the second-largest performing arts complex in the Southeastern United States and has a leading Broadway series.
+You’ll find anything from opera to concerts and a variety of performances, with shows like ‘Les Miserables’, ‘Hamilton’, ‘Book of Mormon’ and ‘Rock of Ages’ as some of its popular events.

 If you’re interested in photography, you can’t miss exploring the Florida Museum of Photographic Arts in downtown Tampa.
 It’s dedicated to showcasing notable photographic art as central to contemporary life and culture.
 This museum collects, preserves and exhibits historic and contemporary works by both nationally an internationally known photographic artists.
 Make sure to see the ‘Beyond the Lens’ exhibit that showcases work from National Geographic photographer Bruce Dale and portrays 50 images of his travels.
 The museum also has a packed calendar of events throughout the year with photography classes and workshops where you can improve your skills with the help of experts.

 With locations throughout Florida, Splitsville offers visitors visiting an array of cities the chance to experience its retro-related activities.
 The ultimate throwback to family-friendly fun, this attraction offers you a chance to go back in time where you may have delighted in wearing the silly bowling shoes.
 Its kitschy nostalgic feel of the decor is timeless and entertaining, while the entire family can enjoy competing over who can knock over the most pins.
-In addition to its 30 lanes also have access to a full bar and restaurant, live music and billiards.
+In addition to its 30 lanes also have access to a full bar and restaurant, live music, and billiards.

 Want to step back in time to one of Florida’s most iconic landmarks?
-Visit Henry B. Plant Museum.
-Located in the south wing of the University of Tampa’s campus, the Henry B. Plant Museum was originally built in 1891 focuses on Gilded Age tourism.
+Visit the Henry B. Plant Museum.
+Located in the south wing of the University of Tampa’s campus, the Henry B. Plant Museum was originally built in 1891 and focuses on Gilded Age tourism.
 This Moorish Revival architectural feat served as a resort for the wealthy and elite and was used during the Spanish-American War.